Sertorian War: Events of 73–71 BC

 During 73 BC there was a growing division between the Roman and Native elements of the Sertorian coalition.
 Metellus had offered a reward of one hundred silver talents and twenty-thousand acres of land to any Roman who would betray Sertorius.
-This resulted in Sertorius no longer trusting his Roman bodyguard and he exchanged it for a Iberian one causing resentment among the Romans and Italians in the Sertorian camp who saw this as a sign that their commander did not trust them anymore.
+This resulted in Sertorius no longer trusting his Roman bodyguard and he exchanged it for an Iberian one causing resentment among the Romans and Italians in the Sertorian camp who saw this as a sign that their commander did not trust them anymore.
 Now a group of Romans began to actively plot his downfall.
-Plutarch tells how the Romans meted out harsh treatment to the Natives, blaming their actions on Sertorius' orders thus undermining his popularity.
+Plutarch tells how the Romans meted out harsh treatment to the Natives, blaming their actions on Sertorius' orders thus undermining his popularity, while Sertorius himself remained unaware.
 They wanted to get rid of Sertorius, who was becoming more and more erratic and paranoid.
 It is normally assumed that Perperna made his move to assassinate Sertorius in 72 BC.
 However there are strong arguments in favor of 73 BC.

 Perperna proceeded to invite Sertorius to a feast to celebrate a supposed victory.
 While under most circumstances, any festivities to which Sertorius was invited were conducted with great propriety, this particular feast was vulgar, designed to offend the skillful general.
+Perperna wanted to goad Sertorius to leave and wander into the crowds, so it would be easier to kill him, as despite his age Sertorius was still a skilled warrior.
 Disgusted, Sertorius changed his posture on the couch, intent on ignoring them all.
 At this, Perperna gave the signal to his fellow conspirators, and they murdered the unsuspecting Sertorius on the spot.

 Upon learning of the death of Sertorius, some of his Iberian allies sent ambassadors to Pompey or to Metellus and made peace, most simply went home.
 Perperna managed to retain control of some of the Roman renegades who had followed Sertorius, but he needed a quick victory to gain his people's trust.
 Unfortunately for Perperna and his men, Pompey had set a trap; he feigned a retreat and ambushed them.
 Frontinus reports: